The most common reasons for contesting a Will are undue influence, lack of mental capacity to make a Will or the improper execution of a Will.

 This case details and explains the applicable Alabama code sections and the procedure for filing a Will contest.
 One important point is the strict time limit.
 If the decision to contest a Will is made, there is a very strict time limit, potentially six months.

-A properly executed Will is one signed in front of two witnesses and a notary public.
+A properly executed Will is one signed in front of two witnesses, who then also sign the Will as witnesses.
 We don’t often see these cases because all lawyers now provide what’s known as a self-proving Will.
 That is a Will, signed by the “testator” in the presence of two witnesses and then notarized.
 That’s not to say that a Will like that couldn’t be invalid, but it is likely properly executed.

 The mental capacity required to make a Will means that a person has sufficient mind and memory to know what property they are giving in the Will, the people to whom they are giving it, and that they are signing a Will.

-Buckle up, drive safely, wash your hands and as always, thank you for your referrals!
+Buckle up, wash your hands, and as always, your referrals are appreciated!